banditai/Chilipepper/QPSK_SystemObjects/readme.md

 This design is not finished

+The goal of this tutorial project is to demonstrate the use of MATLAB to HDL translation for building a QPSK transceiver.
+The unique element of this design is the liberal use of System Objects in the design.

 Files in this directory provide a demonstration for a complete QPSK ad hoc wireless transceiver.

 The complete set of code for the physical layer is written in MATLAB and translated to hardware using Mathworks HDL Coder.